-We contract with individual physicians, medical groups, and hospitals to provide the benefits in this brochure.
-These Plan providers accept a negotiated payment from us, and you will only be responsible for your copayments or co-insurance.
+We contract with individual physicians, medical groups and hospitals to provide the benefits in this brochure.
+These Plan providers accept a negotiated payment from us, and you will only be responsible for your copayments or coinsurance.
+We pay our physicians under a fee-for-service basis, meaning that our physicians get paid only when they provide service to you.

-Your Rights
+Your rights

 OPM requires that all FEHB plans provide certain information to their FEHB members.
-You may get information about us, our networks, providers, and facilities.
-OPM's FEHB Website (www.opm.gov/insure) lists the specific types of information that we must make available to you.
+You may get information about us, our networks, providers and facilities.
+OPM's FEHB Web site (www.opm.gov/insure) lists the specific types of information that we must make available to you.
 Some of the required information is listed below.